 The concept of an event is central and crucial in Probability Theory.
-The Sleeping Beauty Problem arises due to improper use of a notion of an event.
-The setup under which the event takes place must be always taken into account.
+The Sleeping Beauty Problem arises due to improper use of the notion of an event.
+The setup under which the event takes place must always be taken into account.
 If we do so, then we realize that the original question posed to SB can be interpreted in two different ways.
-First interpretation is 'What is your credence that the coin landed Heads under setup of coin tossing?', and the answer should be $\frac{1}{2}$ .
-Second interpretation is 'This awakening is a Head-awakening under setup of wakening', and the answer should be $\frac{1}{3}$ .
-And there is no paradox!
+The first interpretation is 'What is your credence that the coin landed Heads under the setup of coin tossing?', and the answer should be /2.
+The second interpretation is 'What is your credence that this awakening is a Head-awakening under the setup of wakening?', and the answer should be 1/3.
+Thus there is no paradox!